junjun987/MYBLOG/content/post/4. HTA/index.md

 -   Screened literature

--   Conducted data analysis: meta-analysis
+-   Conducted the meta-analysis using R

--   Composed a report
+-   Compiled and composed the detailed report